UCSF-CBI/c4/docs/get-started/access-cluster.md

 1. Make sure you are on the UCSF network or the UCSF VPN

-2. Open a terminal (called 'Terminal' on macOS and most Linux distributions, and 'Command Prompt' on Windows 10)
+2. open a terminal ('Terminal' on macOS and most Linux distributions, and 'Windows Console' [old] or 'Windows Terminal' [modern] on MS Windows),

 3. At the terminal prompt, type `ssh alice@{{ site.login.hostname }}` and press <kbd>ENTER</kbd>